-- 2.13 Reasonable suspicion may also exist without specific information or intelligence and on the basis of a person's behaviour.
-For instance, if a constable encounters someone on the street who is obviously trying to hide something, the constable may have reasonable grounds for suspicion (depending on the other surrounding circumstances) based on the fact that the behaviour in question is often linked to the carrying of seizable cash or a seizable listed asset. - 2.14 A constable must be able to explain why they formed that suspicion, with reference to specific aspects of the person's behaviour or conduct which the constable observed.
+- 2.14 Reasonable suspicion may also exist without specific information or intelligence and on the basis of a person's behaviour.
+For instance, if a constable encounters someone on the street who is obviously trying to hide something, the constable may have reasonable grounds for suspicion (depending on the other surrounding circumstances) based on the fact that the behaviour in question is often linked to the carrying of seizable cash, a seizable listed asset or a cryptoasset-related item. - 2.15 A constable must be able to explain why they formed that suspicion, with reference to specific aspects of the person's behaviour or conduct which the constable observed.
 A hunch or an instinct, which cannot be explained or justified to an objective observer, can never amount to reasonable grounds.
 A constable should always be alert to the possibility of innocent explanations for apparently suspicious behaviour.